Fruit of the Vine Food Shelf

 We offer lots of varieties of food.
 You will receive canned soup, vegetables, beans, and fruit; boxed dinners, pasta, and pasta sauce; breakfast items like cereal and juice, and fresh produce, meat, and dairy items.
 Once you’ve picked out your food, volunteers will weigh your food and enter the poundage into our database to keep for our records.
 Finally, a volunteer will be available to help you carry your groceries to your car!

 What do I need to bring?

-For your first visit, you’ll be asked to provide an ID for yourself and all members in your household.
+For your first visit, you’ll be asked to provide an ID for yourself and all members of your household.
 Acceptable identification include a drivers license, birth certificate, social security card, passport, or state ID.
 You will not be expected to show proof of address or income verification.
-You may be asked to fill out a short form that verifies your eligibility to receive government commodities.
-At subsequent visits, you will only need to bring your own ID and the check in process will go much quicker.
+If it’s your first time, you will be asked to fill out a short form that verifies your eligibility to receive government commodities.
+At subsequent visits, you will only need to bring your own ID and the check-in process will go much quicker.

 What if I have dietary restrictions?

-Food shelf volunteers may offer you a pre-packaged bag of items that has the essentials such as canned fruits and vegetables, boxed dinners, and pasta.
+Our staff and volunteers can accommodate based on what food we have available.
 If you have any dietary restrictions, just let your personal shopper know and they will help you avoid those items and supplement them with others that fit into your diet.